 Sintering processes currently run over several hours at temperatures from 1000oC to 1800oC, depending on the product.
-That’s a lot of time, and a lot of energy going into the creation of materials that we can’t live without.
+That’s a lot of time, and a lot of energy going into the creation of materials that we can not live without.

-But with support from UK Research and Innovation’s (UKRI) Industrial Strategy Challenge Fund (ISCF), two new processes are being developed.
+But with support from UK Research and Innovation’s (UKRI) Challenge Fund, two new processes are being developed.
 In combination, they could dramatically reduce the time, cost and environmental impact of glass and ceramics produced from compacted oxide powders.

 The potential impact of this project is considerable, given the vast number of applications that glass and ceramics have.
 Ceramics and glass are manufactured widely in the UK, and used in items including, but not limited to:

 Faster methods of sintering, which consume less energy, will give a competitive advantage to many different British businesses, as well as benefiting the environment.